gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 b.inst(Sta(ZeroPage), 255);
 ```
 ...which has the addressing mode "Zero Page", and an argument of 255 (0xFF in hex).
 The Zero Page addressing mode reads
-the _single_ byte after the instruction opcode, and treats it
+a _single_ byte after the instruction opcode, and treats it
 as an index into the first 256 bytes of memory (ie. the "zero page" in 6502 parlance).
 This line stores the current accumulator value at address 0x00FF.

-A third addressing mode, "Immediate", reads the single byte after the instruction opcode and treats it as a literal value rather
+A third addressing mode, "Immediate", reads a single byte after the instruction opcode and treats it as a literal value rather
 than an address.

 ```rust
 b.inst(Lda(Immediate), 42); // Load the accumulator with the value 42
 ```

-It's only meaningful when the instruction would read from memory.
+It's only meaningful when the instruction would _read_ from memory.
 Using the Immediate addressing mode with the STA
 is impossible, as it doesn't make sense to store the current accumulator value at a literal value.

 Rather than writing a check to prevent illegal instructions from being compiled, I encode the valid addressing